We Are: EARTH

 At grocery stores, buy small, local, seasonal, heirloom, organic farms.
 Try something New!

 Less packaged foods, No GMO

 Save $ by reducing food waste.
 Buy only what you really need

 Conserve All.
 Especially hot water.

 Plan ahead.
 End use of plastic/ bottled water.

 Replace lawns w native, drought tolerant plants in landscapes

 Drive less.
+Switch to hybrids.
 Carpool.
 Keep tires inflated

 Use public transport.